placideirandora/javascript-oop-concepts/README.md

-"Implementation of Object-Oriented Programming concepts in JavaScript"
+Implementation of Object-Oriented Programming concepts in JavaScript